 |Study quality||Fair or good (according to design-specific USPSTF criteria)||Poor (according to design-specific USPSTF criteria)|

 * Studies that focus on the effectiveness of primary care interventions for the primary prevention of cardiovascular disease or treatment of diabetes are included in separate reviews commissioned by the USPSTF (available at www.uspreventiveservicestaskforce.org).

 The draft Research Plan was posted for public comment on the U.S. Preventive Services Task Force (USPSTF) Web site from December 10, 2015 to January 13, 2016.
 Several comments suggested including studies among women during the postpartum period; the USPSTF changed the Research Plan to include postpartum women.
 A number of comments suggested including interventions with surgical and nonsurgical devices for the treatment of obesity.
 The use of surgical and nonsurgical devices is considered part of disease management for persons with severe obesity or related comorbid conditions, and is outside the scope of this review.
 In addition, several comments advocated for the inclusion of studies among adults with comorbid conditions, particularly those with diabetes and sleep apnea.
 The USPSTF chose to maintain the exclusion of studies specifically among population subgroups for whom weight loss interventions are part of the treatment and management of clinical disease, as this is considered outside the scope of the USPSTF’s recommendations (i.e., tertiary care).
 Many comments pertained to insurance coverage, which is outside the scope of this review.

-Internet Citation: Final Research Plan: Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral and Pharmacotherapy Interventions.
+Internet Citation: Final Research Plan: Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral Interventions.
 U.S. Preventive Services Task Force.
 March 2016.